Xannadoo/carbon-cost-kaggle/journal.md

             79.367738 km travelled by car
     CarbonTracker: Finished monitoring.
     ```
     - Re-submitted a job with training commented out to verify the number of epochs.
+I think it is actually 15 epochs, but 5 folds.
+Only just under 2 folds finished within 36 hours.
     - Need to re-run pretraining with correct number of epochs.

 ### 14 April 2023